 When the Australian government began to encourage growth of the Australian auto industry, Holden executives made a compromise with GM to build a Chevrolet based, Australian car under the Holden name.
 The Holden 48-215 became the first mass produced Australian badged automobile when it started to roll off the assembly line on this day in 1948.
 A waiting list of buyers took more than a year to fill.

-In February 2020 General Motors announced that it would retire the Holden brand in 2021.
-This announcement came three years after Holden stopped Australian auto production.
-Since 2017 Australian Holden vehicles were imported from Opel in Germany and GM plants in Canada, US, South Korea and Thailand.
+In February 2020 General Motors announced that it would retire the Holden brand, which resulted in the company shuttering on December 30 of that year.
+However, the last Australian Holden rolled off the line on October 20, 2017.
+From that point on until the company closed, Holden vehicles were imported to Australia from Opel in Germany and GM plants in Canada, US, South Korea and Thailand.